cables-gl/cables_docs/md/5_writing_ops/dev_callbacks/dev_callbacks.md

 ### onLoaded

-Gets called when the whole patch is loaded / all ops are linked / all external libraries loaded etc. You normally won't need this as op-specific init-code can just be put in your op-code without a callback. `op.onLoaded` is **not** called when the patch has just been added to the patch, only when the patch is loaded, so it is better to use `init` (see on top).
+Gets called when the whole patch is loaded / all ops are linked / all external libraries loaded etc. You normally won't need this as op-specific init-code can just be put in your op-code without a callback. `op.onLoaded` is **not** called when the op has just been added to the patch, only when the patch is loaded, so it is better to use `init` (see above).

 ```javascript
 op.onLoaded = function()